Are you a master at storytelling?

 Only you can tell your stories the way you can.
 No one else has your story.
 It is what makes you unique.

-If you are not yet harnessing the power of storytelling in business – or you know you should, but you are not quite sure how to get started – then now is the time to jump in.
-Maybe you are already telling stories (note… case studies, scenarios, and anecdotes are NOT stories), but perhaps your stories are getting a little tired – or were never fully awake in the first place.
+If you are not yet harnessing the power of storytelling – or you know you should, but you are not quite sure how to get started – then now is the time to jump in.
+Maybe you are already telling stories (case studies, scenarios, and anecdotes are NOT stories), but perhaps your stories are getting a little tired.

 You don’t have to have rags to riches story to draw people in – but you do need to have a story that has some key elements.